Divergence of CAT(0) Cube Complexes and Coxeter Groups: Background

 \subsection{CAT(0) Cube Complexes}

 A \textit{CAT(0) cube complex}, $X$, is a simply connected cell complex whose cells consist of Euclidean unit cubes, $[ -\frac{1}{2}, \frac{1}{2}]^d$, of varying dimension $d$.
-Additionally, the link of each vertex is a flag complex (i.e., any set of vertices which are pairwise connected by an edge, span a simplex). $X$ with the induced metric is a CAT(0) space (see \cite{CS} and \cite{Wise} for more detailed references). $X$ is \textit{finite-dimensional} if there is an upper bound on the dimension of cubes in $X$.
+Additionally, the link of each vertex is a flag complex (i.e., any set of vertices which are pairwise connected by an edge, span a simplex).
+A CAT(0) cube complex with the induced metric is a CAT(0) space (see \cite{CS} and \cite{Wise} for more detailed references).
+We say $X$ is \textit{finite-dimensional} if there is an upper bound on the dimension of cubes in $X$.